orthecreedence/beanstalk-async/README.md

 ```

 ### reserve
 Reserve an item from the queue.
-Doesn't run its `finish-cb` until a message is
+Doesn't run its `finish-cb` until a job is
 available on the watched tubes.

 ```common-lisp